gilbert-jch/hnm4lcp/README.md

 perpendicular for the Euclidean scalar product ($x^\mathsf{T}y = 0$ or
 $x_1y_1+\cdots+x_ny_n=0$).

+This type of problem appears in the optimality conditions of a quadratic optimization problem, in nonsmooth mechanics (in robotics in particular), can express dissolution-precipitation phenomena in chemistry, in multiphase flows, in meteorology, etc.

+### Techical aspects

 It is assumed that $M$ is <em>nondegenerate</em>, meaning that all its principal minors are nonzero (i.e., $\det(M_{I,I}) \ne 0$ for all
 $I\subset [1:n]$).
 There is no verification of this property by the code